DJNicoco/Comp-360-Assignment-1-Group-4/README.md

 ## Roles (7 people)

-We each created our own images and we voted on which 2D and 3D images to use for our submission. <br>
-We voted on our discord and we decied to use Easton's image for the 2D image and for the 3D image, to use Bilal's image.

 ### Planning and Logging
 - All members created their own 2D and 3D attempts.
 - We shared and voted on Discord to decide which images to submit.